Excel Compare Two Columns for Matches (Table of Contents)

 Introduction to Compare Two Columns in Excel

 Excel is the most potent tool on the planet, and we all will agree with the fact.
 We can do almost everything using Excel when it comes to data analysis.
 It is not only a tool that allows you to store the data but more than that.
 When it comes to comparing and matching different data sets or, for that sake, different columns, we have several options to do.
 Comparing two or more columns in Excel for Matches is also a task for every data analyst, and in this article, we are going to see different methods using which we can compare two columns in Excel for matches.

 What is Comparing Two Columns in Excel for Matches?

-When we are doing data analysis in Excel, one of the most important tasks while doing so is comparing two columns and figure out whether the values within them are matching row by row.
+When we are doing data analysis in Excel, one of the most important tasks is comparing two columns and figuring out whether the values within them match row by row.
 This has importance based on the situation.
-Sometimes, you just want to truncate your dataset, and while doing that it is of your core interest to reduce the duplication.
-You may want to check if the values in two columns are matching.
+Sometimes, you just want to truncate your dataset, and while doing that, it is of your core interest to reduce the duplication.
+You may want to check if the values in the two columns are matching.
 If it does, you may opt to delete one of the two columns.
-Or, you may be having some comparison and trying to see if that matches between the two columns from two different datasets for with same properties.
+Or, you may be having some comparison and trying to see if that matches between the two columns from two different datasets for with the same properties.
 This way or that, you may need some methods to compare two columns for matches.
 We will walk you through some of the methods to achieve this.

 Methods to Compare Two Columns for Matches